Postgraduate Diploma in Applied Data Science

 Potential students can come from a variety of undergraduate backgrounds.
 Candidates require a B average in relevant 300-level Bachelor's courses or evidence of achievement at postgraduate level.

-See the university regulations for this award for more information on what you should have before applying to enrol.
+See the Regulations for the Postgraduate Diploma in Applied Data Science for more information on what you should have before applying to enrol.

 Qualification structure and duration

 The degree will comprise a minimum of 120 points as follows:

 - up to 45 points from the Foundation Courses

 - all courses from Group A: Advanced Data Science Competencies

 - at least 15 points from Group B: Domain Specific Competencies.

 You can study this qualification full-time (in a minimum of 12 months) or part-time (in a maximum of five years).